Hot dogs are a staple food in my home. Anniversaries, BBQ parties, birthday celebrations, or any other kind of gathering can’t pass without hot dogs.

 You can tell if hot dogs have gone bad by checking their smell, color, and texture.

-Listeria monocytogenes is the most common type of bacteria you can find in hot dogs [3].
-It’s also commonly found in other cold cuts and deli counter meats.
+Listeria monocytogenes is hot dogs' most common type of bacteria [3].
+It’s also commonly found in other cold cuts and deli countermeats.

 It causes diarrhea, stomach pains, fevers, and other symptoms.
 People who are at the highest risk of this bacteria are pregnant women, elders, newborns, and people with weak immune systems.